novastream/Modern-Theme/README.md

 - Do installation steps above

 # Before reporting a issue
-- Make sure you've cleared Espos cache by running: php clear_cache.php
+- Make sure you've cleared Espos cache by running: php clear_cache.php or by clicking clear cache within the administration area
 - Logout and login again
 - Press CTRL + F5 to reload browser cache